freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/flippers.md

 <img src="flipper-correction-asset.png" width="376" alt="Flipper Correction" />

-You see that it consists of two curves, one describing the corrected velocity magnitude, and one the corrected x-axis of the velocity.
-Both curves are relative ball position on the flipper, normalized to the flipper length.
-Additionally, there is a threshold which defines after how many milliseconds since the flipper was fired, no corrections will be applied.
+You can see that it consists of two curves, one describing the corrected velocity magnitude, and one the corrected x-axis of the velocity.
+Both curves are relative to ball position on the flipper, and normalized to the flipper length.
+Additionally, there is a threshold in milliseconds since the flipper was fired, after which no corrections will be applied.

 You can tweak these curves by clicking on them in the inspector.
-However, you cannot edit VPE's default profiles directly, so you need to copy it to the table's asset folder first (and of course, assign the new copy to your flippers).
+However you cannot edit VPE's default profiles directly, you must copy it to the table's asset folder first (and of course, assign the new copy to your flippers).

 <img src="flipper-correction-polarities.png" width="431" alt="Flipper Correction: Polarities" />